darkmash-org/Dark.mail.api/README.md

 - With headers ~    token:token which u recive from generate

 ```
-  /service/generate/  - > returns the tracking code and token <br>
+  /service/generate/  - > returns the tracking code and token which is separated by 'xxxx' <br>
 ```

 ```